Overview of Online Nursing Bachelor's Degrees

-The CCNE provides accreditation primarily for traditional bachelor’s and master’s nursing programs, whereas the ACEN provides accreditation for a broader range of nursing programs that includes online programs.
+The CCNE provides accreditation primarily for traditional bachelor’s and master’s nursing programs, whereas the ACEN provides accreditation for a broader range of online RN programs.
 Either type of accreditation will be accepted by state nursing licensing boards, but most online nursing programs are accredited by the ACEN.

-Health Assessment, Education, and Promotion: Students transition to a higher level of nursing practice in this course where they will learn to conduct a comprehensive physical examination, including collecting, organizing, interpreting, and recording patient data.
+- Health Assessment, Education, and Promotion: Students transition to a higher level of nursing practice in this course, where they learn to conduct a comprehensive physical examination, including collecting, organizing, interpreting, and recording patient data.
 They also explore the role of nurses as educators by learning to use health education and promotion strategies and to overcome patients' barriers to change.

-Applying to an online program is a similar process as applying to a campus program.
+Applying to an online program is a similar process to applying to a campus-based program.
 There are three paths to earning a BSN, and each involves a different set of admission requirements:

-1. Bridge Programs: For students who have already earned a nursing degree from a certificate or associate program, have passed the RN exam, and have worked as a nurse in a professional healthcare setting, the RN-to-BSN path is the most popular.
+Bridge Programs: For students who have already earned a nursing degree from a certificate or associate program, have passed the RN exam, and have worked as a nurse in a professional health care setting, the RN-to-BSN path is the most popular.
 However, there are also LPN-to-BSN bridge programs available.